nhoizey/nicolas-hoizey.com/src/links/2019/07/30/flexbox-and-padding/index.md

 Chen Hui Jing helps fix a little issue with overflowing Flexbox containers:

-> If you have tried to apply padding to a flex container with an horizontal overflow behaviour of scroll, you might notice that **the padding is not applied to the flex end side of your container**.
+> If you have tried to apply padding to a flex container with an horizontal overflow behaviour of scroll, you might notice that <mark>the padding is not applied to the flex end side of your container</mark>.